jgte/zh/english.md

 11. After 5 km, you come across a junction, take the right towards **Zambujeira**.
 Keep going straight and ignore the left turn towards **S. Teotónio**.

-12. At the end of roughly 1 km of straight road going West, you'll be in Zambujeira.
-Follow straight until you can only take a right turn, towards North.
+12. At the end of roughly 1 km of straight road going West, you'll be in **Zambujeira**.
+Go straight until you can only take a right turn, towards North.

 13. Take the first left turn, towards West; you should be seeing the ocean at a distance.

 14. Keep going straight until you find a roundabout, take the right exit, going North.

-15. After 20 m, there's a crossing and one house further you'll see *Alojamento da Rua da Fonte* on the right.
+15. After 20m, there's a crossing and one house further you'll see *Alojamento da Rua da Fonte* on the right.
 It's a bit confusing that the first house on the corner is nr.
 3 (while *Alojamento da Rua da Fonte* is further down the street and it's nr.
 1) that's how things work in Alentejo sometimes.

 A map of this route can be found [here](https://goo.gl/maps/ZKu7BLoePPE2).